mchmarny/custom-cloud-workstation-image/README.md

 open https://console.cloud.google.com/workstations/list?project=$PROJECT_ID
 ```

-#### updates
+## updates

-Whenever you build a new image (i.e. tag release), if the above created config will be automatically updated if it exists.
+Whenever you build a new image (i.e. tag a release in this repo), the above created config will be automatically updated if it exists.

-> If the workstation is already running you will have to stop and start it again for the new image to take effect.
+> Note: if the workstation is already running you will have to stop and start it again for the new image to take effect.

-# disclaimer
+## disclaimer

 This is my personal project and it does not represent my employer.
 While I do my best to ensure that everything works, I take no responsibility for issues caused by this code.